-Three consecutive days and a fourth in early October, 1960 (approximately one month after Roger’s Labor Day weekend heart attack).
+Three consecutive days and a fourth in early October, 1960.
+Probably October 11-14.
+October 11 was the hottest weekday in the “warm spell” that hit New York that year.
 Adam’s scene may or may not be the same “day one” as the rest, but the timing is about right for the arrival of the package.
 The fourth day may or may not be consecutive; it probably is, again because of the package.

 Brighton Hotel in Times Square

 Adam, in a nice suit and with his hair combed, goes to the front desk of his SRO* and arranges to have a package sent to Don.
 He takes all the neatly bundled cash that Don gave him in 5G, leaves it with a note on a dresser, goes into the bathroom, and hangs himself.

 At her desk, Peggy is on the phone with her mother, trying to refuse a setup for a date.
 Joan makes a remark about a personal call.
 Don arrives.
 Joan asks after Roger, and Don says he’s improving.
 Don ask Peggy for ice water, complaining about the heat.

 Harry, Pete, Freddy, Sal, Ken and Don meet in Don’s office to discuss the “PER: Passive Exericse Regime” weight-loss belt.
 Pete remarks that “Joan’s been a bitch lately” and the others agree.
 (Salvatore says “I like it!”)